sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/15_module_exports_vs_exports.md

 # 15. `module.exports` vs `exports`
 Created Thursday 26 January 2023 at 05:25 pm

-Q:We another way to export stuff - using `exports` instead of `module.exports`.
+Q: We have another way to export stuff - using `exports` instead of `module.exports`.
 But `module.exports` is the recommended approach.
 Why?
 A: It's actually simple.
 There are two parts to it:
 1. `require()` returns `module.exports`, and not `exports`.